UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ## Before Starting The Workshop

-Please ensure you have the latest version of R and RStudio installed on your machine.
+If you are using your own computer, please ensure you have the latest version of R and RStudio installed on your machine.
 This is important, as some packages used in the workshop may not install correctly (or at all) if R is not up to date.

-[Download and install the latest version of R here](https://www.r-project.org/) [Download and install RStudio here](https://www.rstudio.com/)
+[Download and install the latest version of R here](https://www.r-project.org/)

+[Download and install RStudio here](https://www.rstudio.com/)

+**The University machines already have suitable versions of R and RStudio installed.**

 ## Introduction to RStudio